austinhuang0131/joinmatrix/guide/features.md

 Because FluffyChat's room management capabilities are somewhat limited by design, this guide will base this section upon Element and SchildiChat on PC.

+### Promotion

+If you want to promote a public room, you publish public addresses and/or place it on your homeserver's [room directory](../#what-rooms-can-i-join).

+To publish an address:

+1. Go to room settings.
+2. In the "General" tab, under "Room Addresses" there is "Local Addresses."
+As indicated, you can only create addresses on the homeserver you are on[^4].
+3. Enter the localpart of your desired address and then click "Add".
+4. Under "Published Addresses," enter the entire address (with homeserver domain), then click "Add".
+5. The "Main Address" is used for room directories and for mentioning the room in other rooms.
+Select one from the published addresses.
+6. If you want to advertise your room in your homeserver's[^4] room directory, enable "Publish this room to the public in (server)'s room directory?"

+Steps 1 to 3 can be done by anyone, whereas step 4 by 6 requires the user to have a power level equal to or higher than the required level for "Change main address for the room."

+A public address also allows you to [link the room from a webpage](https://matrix.to/).

 ### Moderation

 See [the official guide](https://matrix.org/docs/guides/moderation#moderating-rooms) (just the linked section).